Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Friday, July 04, 2008

 Finding Downloads

 Finding sources is not as complicated as you think.
 There are tons of sites out there with torrent files links.
-One of the most popular sites, and the one that I use frequently is www.tvtorrents.ws (you have to register, but it's worth it).
-Simply find the file you want, click on it, and choose a place on your computer to save to.
+You can even google for torrent files using something like "MLB world series torret."
+Simply find the file you want, click on it, and Vuze will start the download process.
 It's that simple!
-Once your download starts, you will see a window like this:

 Resuming Downloads